alexisflesch/mathquest/app/backend/log.md

+- 2025-07-04: Added Redis tracking of terminated questions per game in showCorrectAnswersHandler.
+Now, whenever correct answers are shown, the questionUid is added to the Redis set `mathquest:game:terminatedQuestions:{accessCode}`.
+Used Zod validation for accessCode and questionUid.
+All logic is canonical and type-safe.
+// 2025-07-04: Added terminatedQuestions map to dashboard load and correct_answers payloads.
+Backend now fetches the set from Redis and includes it in both the initial dashboard payload and the correct_answers payload to the dashboard.
+All types and Zod schemas updated.
+Modernization complete for this phase.
 - Refactored CanonicalTimerService to use canonical getTimerKey utility for all timer key construction (2025-06-23)
     - All timer key construction is now DRY and unified
     - No legacy timer key logic remains in CanonicalTimerService